Improve Email Deliverability: A Simple Guide to Setting Up Your DMARC Record

 - "If the checks above fail, what should you do with this suspicious email?"
 (The DMARC record)

-The dangers of not having a DMARC record are real and severe:
+The dangers of not having a DMARC record are severe:

-- Poor Deliverability: Without a way to verify your emails' authenticity, major email providers may flag your legitimate emails as suspicious, causing them to be rejected or sent straight to spam.
+- Poor Email Deliverability: Without a way to verify your emails' authenticity, major email providers may flag your legitimate emails as suspicious, causing them to be rejected or sent to spam.

-- Lack of Insight: You are completely blind to whether someone is spoofing your domain and have no data to take action.
+- Lack of Insight: You are completely blind to whether someone is spoofing your domain.

-How to Fix It: Adding a DMARC Record to Your Domain
+How to Set Up a DMARC Record (Step-by-Step)

 Fixing this is simpler than it sounds.
-You just need to add a single TXT record in your DNS provider's dashboard (e.g., Cloudflare, GoDaddy).
-We strongly recommend a safe, phased approach: "monitor first, then enforce."
+You just need to add a single TXT record in your DNS provider's dashboard.
+We strongly recommend a safe, phased approach.

 Step 1: Set Up a "Monitoring-Only" DMARC Record

-This initial step will not affect your email delivery at all.
-It will only start collecting reports for you.
+This initial step will not affect your email delivery.
+It will only start collecting reports.

 - Log in to your DNS management console.